neverloved-dev/neverloved-dev/README.md

 - 👨‍💻 All of my projects are available at [this github.](this github.)

-- 📝 I store and update my knowledge on [https://dev.to/neverloveddev](https://dev.to/neverloveddev)

 - 💬I like talking about **Kotlin, .NET, Android, Python**

 - 📫 You can contact me at **djordje.andjic99@outlook.com**